nicolalovisotto/Fermentation-controller-NO-PID/README.md

 - fermentation chamber ventilation
 - CPU ventilation.

-Working parameters can be enabled, disabled or modified from LCD display.
+Working parameters can be enabled, disabled or modified from LCD display or Blynk.

 Next steps:
 1) add a function to modify setpoints gap (min or max setpoint elimination?)